Moritz Böhringer: Cincinnati Bengals

 On May 1, 2018, Böhringer was signed by the Cincinnati Bengals as part of the NFL's International Player Pathway program after he chose to transition to tight end.
-He was waived on September 1, 2018 and was signed to the practice squad the next day.
+He was waived on September 1, 2018, and was signed to the practice squad the next day.
 He signed a reserve/future contract with the Bengals on December 31, 2018.

 On August 31, 2019, Böhringer was waived during final roster cuts and signed to the practice squad the next day.
 He signed a futures contract with the Bengals on December 30, 2019.
 He was waived on August 3, 2020.

-Return to Schwäbisch Hall
+Schwäbisch Hall Unicorns (second stint)

-Böhringer once more played for the Schwäbisch Hall Unicorns in the 2021 German Football League season in which his team went 10–0 in the regular season before losing German Bowl XLII 28–19 to the Dresden Monarchs.
+Böhringer once more played for the Unicorns in the 2021 GFL season in which his team went 10–0 in the regular season before losing German Bowl XLII 28–19 to the Dresden Monarchs.
 In 13 games (regular season and playoffs combined) Böhringer had 37 receptions for 691 yards, leading his team in both categories.
 He scored 9 touchdowns through the air and had a rushing touchdown with three rushes for 30 yards.